 - Regular repeat prescriptions

-- Starting a new prescription - New Medicine Service (NMS)
+- Advice when starting a new prescription for a long-term condition - New Medicine Service (NMS)

-You can visit, or be referred to, your local Pharmacy for advice and treatment if needed on the following 7 conditions:
+You can visit, or may be referred to, a local Pharmacy for advice and treatment on the following 7 conditions:

 - Shingles - 18 years and over